 The Main Event

 I will eat them with any roast dinner but even the traditionalists will generally make Yorkshire Puddings as an accompaniment to the meat and gravy.
 Some kind of potato usually comes next.
-Roast Potatoes are most common but mash potatoes can happen instead or as well.
+Roast Potatoes are most common but mash potatoes or Rosemary Cubed Potatoes can happen instead or as well.

 Vegetables come next.
 I like to have at least one roasted vegetable like my favourite Parsnips.
 I will sometimes go for Roasted Sweet Potatoes instead or follow exactly the same recipe with butternut squash.
 Carrots are another given in my house.
 I especially love the buttery sweet glaze of Vichy style Carrots.